 Textbooks and other supplies (if specified for a course) must be obtained by the student prior to the start of the course; ideally one-to-two weeks prior to allow time to complete any assignment(s).
-Textbooks may include both hard- and soft-bound books, journals, CDs, or software.
+Textbooks may include bound books, ebooks, journals, or software.
 Supplies may include a laboratory coat, goggles, gloves or any other required item specified.
 The estimated cost for textbooks and other supplies per course is \$160.
 Students can find textbook information at http://bookstore.mbsdirect.net/harrisburgu.htm.
-Some courses have textbooks or learning materials embedded in the course structure and at no additional cost.
+Some courses have textbooks or learning materials embedded in the course structure, provided at no additional cost.